Fylipp/lotsoftext/README.md

 optional arguments:
   -h, --help            show this help message and exit --output OUTPUT, -o OUTPUT
-                        the target output file
-  --limit LIMIT, -l LIMIT
+                        the target output file, defaults to ./lotsoftext.zip --limit LIMIT, -l LIMIT
-                        a limit for the amount of articles to download, 0 to wait for keyboard interrupt, default 10,000
+                        a limit for the amount of articles to download, by default no limit is set
 ```

 ## License